 How does Dashlane work without knowing my Master Password?

 We use a complex security system called “asymmetric encryption.”
-This system uses two codes or “keys” that work together to “encrypt” and “decrypt” data—to lock and unlock your logins and other personal information.
+This system uses two codes or “keys” that work together to “encrypt” and “decrypt” data—to scramble and unscramble your logins and other personal information.
 When you first use Dashlane, we create a pair of keys for you:

 - A “public” key that we store on Dashlane’s servers

 - A “private” key that we store safely in the Dashlane app on your device